 Another interesting feature of Catalonian Christmas is the caganer figurine.
 This is basically a little pooping guy that can be found in nativity scenes.
 It’s unclear how the caganer ended up having a place in Bethlehem, but it’s said he brings good luck and joy.
 So when in Catalonia, keep an eye out for ‘Sir Poopsalot’ tucked away somewhere between the shepherds and the wise men.

-4. The Greek Goblin Crisis
+4. The Greek goblin crisis

 If you’re traveling to Greece this December, you need to watch your back for small goblins!
 The Kallikantzaroi are nasty little creatures that spend most of their time sawing away at the World Tree.
 If the tree falls down, the world will end, but luckily the Kallikantzaroi never seem to succeed.
 They come up to the earth’s surface every Christmas to terrorize humanity, only to find upon their return that the World Tree has fully healed itself.
 So keep this in mind the next time you’re being pestered by goblins – you’re also serving as a distraction that is saving the world!

-5. We Witch you a Merry Christmas
+5. We witch you a Merry Christmas

 Anyone who’s ever missed out on a unique party will sympathize with the Italian witch La Befana.
 When three wise men came knocking on her door looking for a baby, she turned them away, being busy doing whatever witches do.
 A little while later she changed her mind, grabbed some candy to give the baby and tried to catch up with the three wise men.
 Searching far and wide, the witch was unable to find the baby.
-Persistently, she is still searching for him today (in Italy, apparently) and leaves candies in kids’ houses.
+Ever persistent, she is still searching for him today (in Italy, apparently) and leaves candy in kids’ houses.
 She even sweeps the floors of those houses – which makes sense since she’s carrying a broomstick anyway.